-The high-quality, high-time-resolution data captured over the four years between November 2007 and November 2011 are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the two monitoring locations, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).
+In this report, the high-quality, high-time-resolution data captured over the five years between November 2007 and November 2012 are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the two monitoring locations, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).
+Some additional preliminary analyses are provided in Appendix A.

 Regulatory standards for pollutants are commonly used to judge the compliance status of air districts and air basins.
-Currently, the only federal health-based standard for $PM{10}$ is the daily (24-hr) average concentration of 150 μg/m.
+Currently, the only federal health-based standard for $PM{10}$ is the daily (24-hr) average concentration of (150 μg/m).
 The State of California's $PM{10}$ 24-hr standard (50 μg/m) is more stringent than the federal standard.
 (The previously existing federal annual standard of 50 μg/m was revoked because of the lack of substantial evidence of health effects attributable to long-term exposures.)
 In this report, the 24-hr federal standard of 150 μg/m is used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the federal standard.

 Regional comparisons of ambient PM10 concentrations are used to place the Landfill and Community monitors within the larger context of regional concentrations.
-For these comparisons, three of the closest regional monitoring sites, operated by the South Coast Air Quality Management District (SCAQMD), were chosen: downtown Los Angeles (North Main Street); Burbank (West Palm), and Santa Clarita.
+For these comparisons, three of the closest regional monitoring sites, operated by the SCAQMD, were chosen: downtown Los Angeles (North Main Street); Burbank (West Palm), and Santa Clarita.
 Figure 1-1 shows the relative locations of the sites.